-Nevertheless, the Facility will result in temporary and permanent impacts to active agricultural lands within MSG 1-4.
-There are approximately 1,107.94 acres of active agricultural fields within the LOD (87.2% of the LOD) based on the Applicant's digitized analysis (see Section 15(a)(4) above), and approximately 180.95 acres of MSG 1-4 within the LOD (14.2% of the LOD).
+based on the Applicant's digitized analysis (see Section 15(a)(4) above), and approximately 180.95 acres of MSG 1-4 within the LOD (14.2% of the LOD).
 There are approximately 164.22 acres of active agricultural fields which overlap with MSG 1-4 within the LOD (12.9% of the LOD).
-Approximately 66.87 acres of disturbance to active agricultural fields within MSG 1-4 are anticipated to occur within the Facility's proposed LOD.
-The temporary disturbance impacts are associated with collection line installation, access roads, arrays, grading, fence line, landscaping, riprap, and horizontal directional drilling (HDD) bore pits and account for 66.84 acres.
-Permanent disturbance impacts include inverter pads and account for 0.03 acres.
-The remaining 97.35 acres of active agricultural fields within MSG 1-4 within the LOD are attributable to additional space within and surrounding the fenced area that is not hosting Facility components.
-The Facility temporary impacts to active agricultural fields within MSG 1-4 are broken down by activity or component below in Table 15-4 below.
+Approximately 59.76 acres of temporary disturbance to active agricultural fields within MSG 1-4 are anticipated to occur within the Facility's proposed LOD.
+The temporary impacts are associated with collection line installation, access roads, arrays, and fence line account for 59.76 acres.
+Since there are no MSG 1-4 present at the location of the O&M building, substation, and POI switchyard; there are no permanent impacts associated with the development of the Facility.
+The remaining 104.46 acres of active agricultural fields within MSG 1-4 within the LOD are attributable to additional space within and surrounding the fenced area that is not hosting Facility components.
+The Facility temporary impacts to active agricultural fields within MSG 1-4 are broken down by component below in Table 15-4 below.

 Table 15-4.
-Impacts to Active Agricultural Land within MSG 1-4
+Temporary Impacts1 to Active Agricultural Land within MSG 1-4

-Activity or Component Impact to Active Agricultural Land 1 with MSG 1-4 (acreage)
+Facility Component Impact to Active Agricultural Land 2 with MSG 1-4 (acreage)

-Permanent Impact 2

-Inverter Pads 0.03

 Tempora ary Impact

 Solar Arrays 49.56

 Inverters 0.03

 Collection Trenches 5.73

-HDD Bore Pit 0.03

 Access Roads 3.93

 Fence Line 0.51

-Grading 2.88

-Landscaping 4.19

-Riprap 0.01

-Total Impacts to Active Agricultural Lands within MSG 1-4 66.87
+Total Impacts to Active Agricultural Lands within MSG 1-4 59.76